jlstr/jlstr.co/README.md

 # jlstr.co

-This will be my personal Web-Site, browse around, and take what you see in the Beta site with a grain of Salt.
+This will be my personal Website.
+It's mostly a Design exercise using Sass, Vanilla JS and running on a NodeJS instance at Heroku.
+Keep in mind it's a work in progress.

-Thanks!
+Thanks for stopping by!
+-José